 The Student Register

-The university maintains a register, called Uppdok, where your name, address, social security number, academic history and eligibility information are recorded when you apply for and are admitted to studies.
+The university maintains a student register, called Ladok.
+In Ladok your name, address, social security number, academic history and eligibility information are recorded when you apply for and are admitted to studies.